Transactional Messages Overview

 For more specific guidelines on sending Transactional messages, consult your legal counsel and check the FTC FAQ.

-How to Mark a Template as Transactional
+Mark an HTML Template as Transactional

 For existing templates, from the classic HTML template editor: